IntelliJr/utctf-2024/Cookie_Clicker.md

 Writing a script to automate clicks can immediately be ruled out since the number of clicks is very large.
 Command line utilities like cURL then come to the rescue.
-After some looking around, I found that we can make a POST request to the `click` endpoint specifying the value of count and it gives us the flag.
+After some looking around, I found that we can make a POST request to the `click` endpoint specifying the value of count we want

 ```bash
 curl -X POST --data "count=10000001" http://betta.utctf.live:8138/click